 AXIA CONSULTING, INC.

-AXIA Consulting is described by employees as a “pivotal” and “people-first” organization where “autonomy is encouraged” and “the entrepreneurial spirit is alive and well” in recruiting, coaching, business development, and client delivery.
-Young professionals are “encouraged” to pursue their “path and passions” to grow within the firm “at whatever speed [they] would like.”
+AXIA Consulting brings powerful technology and business expertise to its clients to solve their most complex challenges.
+AXIA is described by employees as a “pivotal organization” that places “people first,” where “autonomy is encouraged” and “the entrepreneurial spirit is alive and well.”
+Young professionals are “highly encouraged” to pursue their “path and passions” to grow within the firm “at whatever speed [they] would like.”
 AXIA also supports employee owners’ philanthropic efforts through a “donation match” while sponsoring “multiple organizations and events” to provide “outreach opportunities” within the community, along with “flexible work schedules” and a “strong emphasis on work/life balance.”

 BARNES & THORNBURG LLP

 Barnes & Thornburg is a “supportive and engaging community of people.”
 “Everyone is always willing to offer help or advice regardless of their position,” providing “excellent” benefits to employees that “increase in value every year.”
 The firm is “flexible” with schedules and “understanding” when it comes to unexpected illness or vacation days.
 Various members of the firm also continue to engage young employees in different projects and research, allowing them to “learn and grow in the same environment.”
 Barnes and Thornburg participates in philanthropic campaigns every year, including Light the Night and United Way.
 The Columbus office also “performs community service as a team” and the attorneys make “diligent efforts to incorporate pro bono work” into their weekly schedules.
 Ultimately, Barnes & Thornburg is a “great place to continue to work at or to consider a future with because they want you to succeed.”